apache/mxnet/docs/how_to/caffe.md

 In addition, there are two tools:
 - `convert_caffe_modelzoo.py` : download and convert models from Caffe model zoo
 - `test_converter.py` : test the converted models by checking the prediction accuracy

 ### Issues should be fixed

 * The tool only supports single input and single output network.
-* The tool can only work with the L2LayerParameter in Caffe.
-* Caffe uses a convention for multi-strided pooling output shape inconsistent with MXNet
-    * This importer doesn't handle this problem properly yet
-    * And example of this failure is importing bvlc_Googlenet.
-The user needs to add padding to stride-2 pooling to make this work right now.

 ## Calling Caffe operators in MXNet